NLnetLabs/incremental-deleg/draft-homburg-deleg.md

 If there is no IDELEG delegation, then the IDELEG RRset (or CNAME) is simply absent from the authority section and the referral response is indistinguishable from an non deleg supportive authoritative.
 <!-- TODO: Add a non deleg referral response for an unsigned zone -->

-## Resolver behavior {#behavior-with-auth-support}

-Deleg supporting authoritative name servers will include the IDELEG delegation information (or the NSEC(3) records showing the non-existence) in the authority section of referral responses.
-For an unsigned zone, an deleg supporting authoritative cannot return that an IDELEG delegation is absent (because of lack of an authenticated denial of existence), however with support from the served zone (the zone has the Resource Record provisioned `*._deleg IN IDELEG 0 .`), the authoritative name server can signal support also for unsigned zones (see {{controlled-support-registration (Controlled support registration)}}).
+## Registration of authoritative name server support {#controlled-support-registration}

-When the authority section of a referral response contains an IDELEG RRset or a CNAME record on the IDELEG delegation name, or valid NSEC(3) RRs showing the non-existence of such an IDELEG or CNAME RRset, then the resolver SHOULD register that the contacted authoritative name server supports deleg for the duration indicated by the TTL for that IDELEG, CNAME or NSEC(3) RRset, adjusted to the resolver's TTL boundaries, but only if it is longer than any already registered duration.
+When the authority section of a referral response contains an IDELEG RRset or a CNAME record on the IDELEG delegation name, or valid NSEC(3) RRs showing the non-existence of such an IDELEG or CNAME RRset, then IDELEG supporting resolver SHOULD register that the contacted authoritative name server supports deleg for the duration indicated by the TTL for that IDELEG, CNAME or NSEC(3) RRset, adjusted to the resolver's TTL boundaries ({{Section 4 of !RFC8767}}), but only if it is longer than any already registered duration.

 For example, in {{deleg-response}}, the IDELEG RRset at the IDELEG delegation point has TTL 3600.
 The resolver should register that the contacted authoritative name server supports deleg for (at least) 3600 seconds (one hour).